HIGHLIGHTS-Australian Open 2023: Day seven on Sunday | Sports-Games

 - Australia

+Rybakina eyes Swiatek's No.1 ranking after Australian Open win Swiatek wants winning mindset back after Australian Open exit

+Ostapenko schools Gauff to return to the Grand Slam limelight Early French Open triumph proved a burden, says resurgent Ostapenko

-Ostapenko knocks out Gauff to reach Australian Open quarters Order of play on Sunday
+Gauff in tears after failing to crack Ostapenko code Order of play on Sunday

-Djokovic soldiers on to set up De Minaur showdown Djokovic backs up Murray's concerns over 'gruelling' schedule

-Swiatek stays grounded ahead of Rybakina test in clash of champions Marathon man Murray runs out of steam against Bautista Agut
+1820 NISHIOKA AVOIDS TRIPLE BAGEL IN 'STRANGE MATCH' Yoshihito Nishioka struggled to understand what was happening as he was being blown off the court by Karen Khachanov on Sunday before the Japanese player found his feet in the third set in a 6-0 6-0 7-6(4) defeat.

+"This was a strange match for me.
+I didn't know what was going on the first two sets," he said.
+"I had to do something different ... so I started just grinding against him.
+I almost had it in the third set, but it's not my day so I couldn't take it."

 Latvia's Jelena Ostapenko ended American Coco Gauff's run at Melbourne Park with a clinical 7-5 6-3 victory to reach the quarter-finals for the first time.
 Ostapenko had the crowd laughing with her answer to a question on whether she trusted the automatic line-calling system in use at Melbourne Park.